 120. Get Your Puppy Checked for Worms Regularly

-For dogs, often their nose and mouth are more of a window to the world than any of their other senses.
+For dogs, often, their nose and mouth are more of a window to the world than any of their other senses.

-The mouth, bite, lick, chew, and sniffle at anything and everything around them.
+They mouth, bite, lick, chew, and sniffle at anything and everything around them.

-But all this also makes them highly susceptible to host a whole array of parasites, including worms.
+But all this also makes them highly susceptible to hosting a whole array of parasites, including worms.
 If you don’t know which dewormer to use see our guide for the best dewormer for dogs.

 121. Give Your Puppy a Bath at Least Once a Month